Get alerts of updates about «Generation changemakers: How youth are transforming the UN Food Systems Summit»

 Every day, the community of young people engaged in the Summit is growing and you can be involved.

 - Sign up to become a Food Systems Hero: By signing on you commit to learn, share, gather and act for food systems transformation.
 As a Food Systems Hero, you will also receive the latest news, communication toolkits, instructions on how to organize an independent Food Systems Summit Dialogue and ways you can act.
 Sign up here.

 - Join the Food Systems Summit Community Youth Platform: Join this global community of young people sharing the latest events, information, and opportunities to be engaged in the Summit.
-Create a profile and join the youth community here.

 - Provide your ideas on what game-changing solutions can help transform food systems by completing the UN FSS Action Track 2 Survey: By completing this survey, you can help inform game-changing solutions that support the global transition to healthy and sustainable food consumption.